 Departments and delivery bodies will be using the DDaT Capability Framework to capability assess DDaT professionals where teams are implementing capability based pay.
 There is a separate guidance document on the DDaT Pay Approach which Pay & Reward specialists may request through the DDaT profession mailbox: ddatprofession@digital.cabinet-office.gov.uk

-In summary, the guidance explains that capability based pay is assessed at three levels :-
+In summary, the guidance explains that capability based pay is assessed at three levels :

 If an individual meets some but not all the required skill levels for the relevant skills in the Capability Framework they should be considered as a candidate for ‘Developing’ pay.